root-project/web/manual/storing_root_objects/index.md

 toc_sticky: true
 ---

- You can write instances of classes into a ROOT file, this is, you can make the created objects "persistent".
+ ROOT offers the possibility to write instances of classes into a ROOT file, this is, you can make the created objects "persistent".
+When reading the RROT file back, the object is reconstructed in memory.

-## Physical layout of a ROOT file
+## ROOT files

-A ROOT file is like a UNIX file directory.
+A ROOT file, this is a [TFile](https://root.cern/doc/master/classTFile.html) object, is like a UNIX file directory.
 It can contain directories and objects organized in unlimited number of levels.
 A ROOT file is stored in machine independent format (ASCII, IEEE floating point, Big Endian byte ordering).

-The following sections describes how to

--   create a ROOT file

--   open and view a ROOT file

--   view the physical layout of a ROOT file

 ### Creating a ROOT file